-Current monitor's log only displays the records originating from a monitor selected in the list.
+Current monitor's log only displays the records originating from the monitor selected in the list.

 Records on all performed actions are logged in Executed actions.
-If an action has been executed with an error, an appropriate record is highlighted red, and error data is included into the entry.
+If an action has been executed with an error, an appropriate record is highlighted red, and the error information is included into the entry.

 Statistical information about the monitor selected in the list is shown in Current monitor's activity.

 More details about logging here...

 A: An Activity diagram shows all the color states that the selected monitor has been in during its run.
 Every check is labeled by a square, its color defined by the result of the check.
 A multitude of squares of the same color form a block.

 A: Choose Help (?) -> Check for updates in the top right corner of TNM's window.
 If there's a new update press Download.
 The update will be installed right after TNM exits.

 A: If a device obtained a static IP, it will always be used during monitoring.
 Otherwise, TNM will try to resolve the hostname each time and receive the current IP address.

 A: Yes.
 Select the log.
 Right-click on it and select one of the export formats.